HM Prison Peterhead: Filming location

 In 2016, Peterhead Prison was used as a filming location for the 2018 British zombie action film Redcon-1.

 In January 2022 the prison again became a filming location for Channel 4 series Screw, an STV Studios produced prison drama starring Derry Girls actress Jamie-Lee O'Donnell and The Bill and Killing Eve actress Nina Sosanya.
 It was confirmed the show has been picked up for a second series.

 Museum

 The building now serves as the Peterhead Prison Museum which provides an Audio Guided Tour of cells, exercise areas, kitchens, laundry, hospital and ancillary rooms.
 There is a small first-floor cafeteria.

+The museum is run by Cove Attractions Ltd who also own Shrewsbury and Shepton Mallet Prisons.